chuangcaleb/food-status-effects/README.md

 Common consumables (only Cooked Beef, really) are left untouched.
 Since everyone only eats Cooked Beef, sometimes Golden Apples, this pack would not be an interference for like, 90% of players' playstyles.
 Then, if people don't like this tweak, they can just ignore it!

-See [data.yml](data.yml) for each tweak and the reasoning in the comments.
+See [effects_config](effects_config) for each tweak and the reasoning in the comments.

 ## Customization and Contribution

  This pack uses [beet](https://github.com/mcbeet/beet) as a development kit.
-You could edit [data.yml](data.yml) and recompile to get a pack with your own customized food status effects!
+You could edit [effects_config](effects_config) and recompile to get a pack with your own customized food status effects!

  ```sh
 beet -p beet-custom.yml build